‘New Zealand’s best kept musical secret’

 —The View, Scotland

-Fraser Ross is an eccentric Christchurch-based musician who has travelled the world playing and supporting bands including Phoenix Foundation, French for Rabbits, The Nudge and Nadia Reid.
+Fraser Ross is an eccentric Christchurch-based musician who has travelled the world playing and supporting bands including Phoenix Foundation, Nathan Haines, French for Rabbits, The Nudge and Nadia Reid.

-Subsequent live shows and his first two LPs, Mongrels (2015) and Life is Magic, Where is My Rabbit?
-(2018) have seen him progress as both a song-writer and performer.
-Dubbed a 'Kiwi Billy Connolly' for his lively banter, he blurs the comical & melancholic with aplomb.
+Dubbed a 'Kiwi Billy Connolly' for his cheeky banter, he blurs the comical & melancholic with deft aplomb.

 Ross has played at numerous arts festivals, including the Edinburgh Fringe Festival, LitCrawl Wellington, the Hamilton Gardens Arts Festival, Wellington City Summer Sounds, and the Christchurch Nostalgia Festival.